-The Tollway has an 11-member board, including Governor Bruce Rauner and Secretary of Transportation Randall S. Blankenhorn who serve as ex-officio members.
+The Tollway has an 11-member board, including Governor JB Pritzker and the Secretary of Transportation who serve as ex-officio members.
 The Chairman and Directors are appointed by the Governor and serve four-year terms; no more than five of the members may be from one political party.
 The Board of Directors sets policy for the operation, maintenance and construction of the roadways.

 About the Board

 The mission of the Illinois Tollway is to provide and promote a safe and efficient system of highways while ensuring the highest possible level of service to our customers.
 Under the leadership of the Board of Directors and Executive Staff, the Tollway is committed to achieving the following goals:

 - Increase collaboration with regional transportation and planning agencies

 The goals set the future of the agency, focusing on tomorrow's opportunities.